Make pom-pom chick craft with this simple pom chick craft tutorial.

-When my daughter and I figured out how to make pom-pom love bug stickers with attached antennas, we realized that we could use the same DIY pom-pom technique to make a pom chick with attached chicken legs–no glue required.
+Here’s a spring chick craft tutorial that shares how to make pom-pom chick crafts with their chicken legs attached without needing adhesives like glue.
+After my daughter and I designed these love bug stickers with attached antennas, we realized we could use the same DIY pom-pom technique to make pom-pom chicks with attached chicken legs–no glue required.
+Learn how below, or look at this list with even more baby chick craft ideas.

 Pom Chick Craft Supplies